RaulCasado/minishell/README.md

 The school is 42 Malaga
 ```

-Here we set a new environment variable and then echo it with other text; the variable $MYVAR is expanded to its value.
+Here we set a new environment variable and then echo it with other text the variable $MYVAR is expanded to its value.
 If you run env, you will see MYVAR in the list of environment variables for the shell.

 To terminate the shell, use the exit built-in: